acmucsd/ctfbot/README.md

 Likewise, using `set end` without specifying an end date will cause the current CTF to be closed immediately.~~

 **Note:** the above has yet to be implemented.
-Currently, you can run `/ctf set start` to publish challenge channels to those with the `@Participant` role but that's all it does.

 #### removing a CTF
 ```java